litec-lectures/litec-workspace/setup/00_BasicToolsSetup.md

 winget upgrade --all
 ```

 That's it!

 ## Basic Installation

-Once gain start a PowerShell console (elevated or not - thats up to you, I would recommend the `Admin` variant) and keep it open during the installation steps below.
+Once gain start a PowerShell console (elevated or not - thats up to you) and keep it open during the installation steps below.

 ---